which one should you use?

-Dry products don’t grow mold, rot or decay; therefore, moisture in wall and ceiling assemblies is not a good thing.
-This is why in an attic you would choose a perforated product (that allows moisture vapor to pass through freely) over a solid product (that traps moisture behind it).
+In an attic that is vented you ALWAYS want to use a perforated product.
+Dry products don’t grow mold, rot or decay; this is why in an attic you would choose a perforated product (that allows moisture vapor to pass through freely) over a solid product (that traps moisture behind it), to keep things dry.

 We also make a SOLID (non-perforated) VAPOR BARRIER version of our standard perforated radiant barrier foil.
 There are a few, specific instances and applications where a solid foil makes sense.
 The most popular use is as a radiant barrier in roofing.
 In this case, the solid AtticFoil™ can go over decking or over an underlayment, below a metal or tile roof that has an air space.